-- a) For renewal of an AFI certificate, the holder shall fulfil 2 of the following 3 requirements: - 1) at least 50 hours of flight instruction in the appropriate aircraft category during the period of validity of the AFI certificate; - 2) attend an instructor refresher seminar, within the validity period of the AFI certificate; - 3) pass an assessment of competence in accordance with Appendix 11 paragraph 3.2, within the 3 months preceding the expiry date of the FI certificate. - b) For at least each alternate subsequent renewal in the case of AFI(A) or AFI(H), the holder shall have to pass an assessment of competence in accordance with Appendix 11 paragraph 3.2.
+- a) For renewal of an AFI certificate, the holder shall fulfil 2 of the following 3 requirements: - 1) at least 50 hours of flight instruction in the appropriate aircraft category during the period of validity of the AFI certificate; - 2) completed relevant parts of the FI course;

+- 3) pass an assessment of competence in accordance with Appendix 11 paragraph 3.2, within the 3 months preceding the expiry date of the FI certificate. - b) For at least each alternate subsequent renewal in the case of AFI(A) or AFI(H), the holder shall have to pass an assessment of competence in accordance with Appendix 11 paragraph 3.2.